bbmokhtari/django-translations/docs/reference/querysets.rst

          <TranslatableQuerySet [<Continent: Europe>, <Continent: Asia>]>

-   ..
-      method:: apply(self, *relations, lang=None)
+   .. method:: apply(self, *relations, lang=None)

-      Apply a language to be used on the queryset and some of its relations.
+      Apply a language on the queryset.

-      Causes the queryset to work with the translated values in the specified language while querying the database.
+      Causes the queryset to query the translated values in the specified language.

-      Causes the queryset's specified relations to be translated in the specified language while evaluating the queryset.

-      :param lang: The language to be used on the queryset.
+      :param lang: The language to apply on the queryset.
           ``None`` means use the :term:`active language` code.
       :type lang: str or None
-      :param relations: The relations of the queryset to use the language on.
+      :return: The queryset which the language is applied on.
-      :type relations: list(str)
+      :rtype: TranslatableQuerySet
       :raise ValueError: If the language code is not included in the :data:`~django.conf.settings.LANGUAGES` setting.

-      To apply a language to be used on the queryset and some of its relations:
+      To apply a language on the queryset:

       .. testsetup:: apply